neuefische/wd-flipped-classroom-curriculum/sessions/js-callback-functions/README.md

 - [ ] Provide the [handout](js-callback-functions.md) and
       [challenges](challenges-js-callback-functions.md) to the students
 - [ ] Open the handout and walk the students through the tasks
-- [ ] Divide the students into groups of
+- [ ] Divide the students into groups
 - [ ] Remind them of the ground rules:
   - meet again 30 min before lunch break in the class room
   - they can ask the coaches for help at any time